ed3899/cloud-dev/README.md

 ### Mitigating Impact in Case of Breach

-- In the unlikely event that an attacker gains access to your AWS keys, you can restrict their impact by granting only the necessary permissions for a specific task.
+- In the unlikely event that an attacker gains access to your cloud keys, you can restrict their impact by granting only the necessary permissions for a specific task.
 - We encourage you to set up alerts or other monitoring mechanisms to provide early detection of any unauthorized activity.
-- Remember, it is important not to use AWS root credentials to further enhance security.
+- Remember, it is important not to use admin nor root level credentials to further enhance security.

 ### Configuration Details

 Please note that the information provided above specifically accounts for placing the values inside a cloud instance using *Ansible*.
-It does not cover how *Packer* utilizes these credentials for initial communication with *AWS*.
+It does not cover how *Packer* utilizes these credentials for initial communication with a cloud provider.

 ### Why not vaults?